merchantinresidence/abra-docs/js.md

 #### `hide`

-You call this function to programatically hide the popup.
+You call this function to programmatically hide the popup.

 ```javascript
 window.Abra.Popup.hide();